Non-van der Waals Heterostructures: Introduction

 Interfaces of materials are at the heart of technologies by creating decisive functionalities such as in electronics, catalysis, batteries, and data storage media -- or as Herbert Kroemer put it: ``the interface is the device" \cite{Kroemer_RMP_2001}.
-In addition to lateral junctions \cite{Levendorf_Nature_2012,Mehlich_2DMat_2024}, stacked two-dimensional (2D) materials in the form of both homobilayers \cite{Pakdel_NCom_2024} and heterostructures (HSs) have emerged as a versatile implementation of functional interface design.
+In addition to lateral junctions \cite{Levendorf_Nature_2012,Mehlich_2DMat_2024}, stacked two-dimensional (2D) materials in the form of both homobilayers \cite{Pakdel_NCom_2024} and heterostructures (HSs) have emerged as a powerful platform for functional interface design.
 They can host unique excitonic effects, special (tunneling) transport behavior as well as optical, plasmonic, magnetic, topological, and optoelectronic properties \cite{Geim_Nature_2013,Liu_NatRevMat_2016,Novoselov_Science_2016,Gibertini_NNano_2019,Pham_ChemRev_2022}.
-Particular progress has been made towards reliable and scalable manufacturing of HSs down to atomically sharp interfaces both from top down and bottom up growth approaches \cite{Geim_Nature_2013,Wang_Nanoscale_2014,Kim_NanoLett_2016,Liu_NatRevMat_2016,Li_MatTod_2016,Castellanos-Gomez_NatRev_Meth_Prim_2022}.
+Particular progress has been made {toward the} reliable and scalable manufacturing of HSs {with} atomically sharp interfaces {using both top-down methods as well as bottom-up} growth approaches \cite{Geim_Nature_2013,Wang_Nanoscale_2014,Kim_NanoLett_2016,Liu_NatRevMat_2016,Li_MatTod_2016,Castellanos-Gomez_NatRev_Meth_Prim_2022}.

 The twist angle between stacked sheets has been pointed out as an important additional degree of freedom.
-The interfacing can then bring about qualitatively new and even at first sight unexpected features for which the observation of unconventional superconductivity in twisted bilayer graphene is a striking example \cite{Cao_Nature_2018}.
-Beyond that long-range moir{\'e} patterns in large twisted bilayers of MoS$_2$ can, for instance, initiate emerging features in the band structures resembling signatures of graphene or hexagonal boron nitride albeit at a much smaller dispersive energy scale \cite{Arnold_MatTod_2024}.
+The interfacing can then bring about qualitatively new, and at first sight unexpected, features for which the observation of unconventional superconductivity in twisted bilayer graphene is a striking example \cite{Cao_Nature_2018}.
+Beyond that, long-range moir{\'e} patterns in large twisted bilayers of MoS$_2$ can, for instance, initiate emerging features in the band structures resembling signatures of graphene or hexagonal boron nitride albeit at a much smaller dispersive energy scale \cite{Arnold_MatTod_2024}.

 The zoo of traditional 2D systems derived from layered crystals bonded by weak van der Waals (vdW) forces \cite{Lebegue_prx_2013,Cheon_NanoLett_2017,Mounet_AiiDA2D_NNano_2018} provides a range of possibilities for the associated vdW HSs.
-Nevertheless, the weak dispersive interactions between the layers in the stack pose also a restriction as the corresponding interlayer interaction energy is intrinsically low.
+Nevertheless, the weak dispersive interactions between the layers in the stack pose also a {significant} restriction as the corresponding interlayer interaction energy is intrinsically low.